-See also the post Lower Primary Books Featured on the Your Kid’s Next Read Podcast is 2022 for a selection of chapter books suitable to be read aloud, as well as my list of books of Best Books for Babies and Best Books for Toddlers.
+See also the post Lower Primary Books Featured on the Your Kid’s Next Read Podcast for a selection of chapter books suitable to be read aloud, as well as my list of books of Best Books for Babies and Best Books for Toddlers.

 Twice the Love

 Be Careful Xiao Xin!

 The Best Hiding Place